 You can sit your exam while being supervised in your workplace or at a Kaplan Professional office.

 Click here for Kaplan Professional office exam times and venues.

 Individuals who enrol in a Kaplan Professional course are bound by our published policies, including the policy that sets out our rules for assessment.
 Individuals can review these policies here.
 The policies also assist individuals when their study program does not go as planned and they need extra support.

 Click here to access our terms and conditions.

 Access our refund policy

 The Financial Planning Association (FPA) provides accreditation for up to 15.5 points of continuing professional development (CPD) for students who successfully complete this program:

 Combined: 15.5 CPD points

-Kaplan offers CPD training through Ontrack — our online CPD platform — which delivers monthly multimedia training, along with tracking and reporting capabilities.
-Kaplan’s Ontrack CPD training is recognised and accredited by the FPA, AFA and SPAA.
+Kaplan Professional offers CPD training through Ontrack — our online CPD platform — which delivers monthly multimedia training, along with tracking and reporting capabilities.
+Kaplan Professional’s Ontrack CPD training is recognised and accredited by the FPA, AFA and SPAA.
 To learn more about our RG 146 compliance offerings, visit the CPD page for more information, or contact our CPD support team on 1300 527 526.